 Another huge challenge for parents is trying to determine when their child is at risk of suicide.

-Hendren, who is also a professor of psychiatry at the University of California, San Francisco, recommends parents ask their children who appear depressed if they ever feel like their life is not worth living, or if they have ever thought about taking their own life.
+Hendren, who is also a professor of psychiatry at the University of California, San Francisco, recommends that parents ask their children who appear depressed whether they ever feel like their life is not worth living or whether they have ever thought about taking their own life.

 Raising the issue does not give children the idea of suicide, said Hendren, putting to rest concerns that many parents might have.

 “All the studies seem to indicate that you don’t have somebody start thinking about suicide by asking them about it.
 They’re either thinking about it or they’re not.”

 Robin Williams and depression: We all wear a mask

 That doesn’t mean it’s an easy discussion for any parent, said Devra Gordon Renner, a clinical social worker in Northern Virginia who has helped hundreds of families deal with childhood depression and anxiety.

 “Saying to somebody, ‘Are you thinking of harming yourself?’ – that’s not a comfortable conversation for a parent to have with a child.
 But it is a healthy conversation, because it is acknowledging that your child may be feeling really bad and letting them know you are there to help and you are taking them seriously,” said Gordon Renner, who is also the co-author of “Mommy Guilt.”